Credit for Prior Learning

 workplace learning

-Many students arrive at Southern with a wealth of prior knowledge and experience acquired through work experience or professional training that align closely with graduate-level coursework in their area of study.
+Many students arrive at Southern with a wealth of prior knowledge and experience acquired through work or professional training that closely aligns with credit-level coursework in their area of study.

 Many programs at Southern allow matriculated students to demonstrate this prior learning through a portfolio assessment or examination and earn academic credit for this learning acquired outside the traditional classroom.